Khanom Kleeb Lamduan (Thai Shortbread) – Recipe

 To be fair, I'm pretty sure I've done stranger things than smoking cookies at half past midnight on a Saturday night.
 I just can't think of any off the top of my head right now.

-Khanom kleeb lamduan are pretty similar to Western shortbread cookies in the sense that they're simply made from sugar, flour and a type of fat to create a melt-in-the-mouth, buttery biscuit.
-The things that sets them apart, however, is that they're shaped to look like three-petaled Thai lamduan flowers.
-Oh, and you smoke them with incense.
-Not just any incense, mind- it has to be a Thai candle called a "tian op" or "tian ob".
+Not just any incense, mind- it has to be a Thai candle called a 'tian op' or 'tian ob'.
 It's made out of beeswax and various lovely things like ylang ylang, frankincense and other herbs and spices.
 All you have to do is place the things (usually sweet things) that you want to smoke into a pot, light the candle, wait for a few seconds, blow it out, chuck it in the pot and quickly cover to catch the smoke.
-Then you just leave everything to infuse for a few hours.
+Then you just leave everything to infuse for 10 minutes to hours.
 Done!

 Ingredients: